-So I collect points in order to upgrade or redeem for business and first class tickets, have a lie flat bed, and enjoy some luxury before staying in my 10 dollar a night dorm room.
+So I collect points in order to upgrade or redeem for business- and first-class tickets, have a lie-flat bed, and enjoy some luxury before staying in my $10 a night dorm room.
 (Yes, I’m a bundle of contradictions.
 I’m a Gemini.)

 Second, he signed up for the business version of the same card with the same deal.
 (Note: you don’t need to be a business owner to get a business card.
 I used to sign up for these cards as a sole proprietor.
 The credit card companies never seemed to care.)

 Third, I made him open a Starwood American Express card, which offers 25,000 Starwood points when you spend $5,000 USD in 90 days.
 He then transferred those points to American Airlines.
 Since Starwood gives you a 20% transfer bonus on 20,000 points, in the end 35,000 points (30,000 from the bonus, 5,000 from the spending) were transferred to his AAdvantage account.

 Pat met all the minimum spending requirements with his regular spending.
 It was money he was going to spend anyway.
 (Never spend extra just to meet one of these spending requirements!)

 After it was all said and done, Pat had 97,000 frequent flier miles.

 But how to get those last 13,000 miles?
 There were a couple of ways to do this: